 Automated funnels and free migration from another platform are the only additions to the Creator plan.

 For more advanced features you will have to pay $59/mo and this still counts for up to 1000 subscribers.
 The good thing is that you can test all the plans for 30 days.

 Filling the gap: GetResponse offers a better deal for a lower price.

-Webinars, automation builder, automated tagging and scoring, and other automation-focused features are available in the Plus plan that starts at $49 per month.
+Marketing automation builder, automated tagging and scoring, webinars, sales funnels, and other automation-focused features are available in the Marketing automation plan that starts at $49 per month.

 Sign up to GetResponse completely free and get 30-day access to its premium features.
 No credit card required.